bpshparis/sandbox/Prepare-for-Cloud-Pak-for-Data-3.5.1.md

-# Prepare for IBM Watson Assistant
+# Prepare for Cloud Pak for Data 3.5.1

 ## Hardware requirements